DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 A client reads `<cert-magic>`, `<es-version>`, and `<protocol-minor-version>` first.

-If `<es-version>` is not supported and the client has no local definition for that encryption system's field lengths, the client MUST ignore that certificate blob as a whole.
+If `<es-version>` is not supported, the client MUST ignore that certificate blob as a whole.

 It MUST NOT try to guess the `<resolver-pk>` length.